 Find genes of interest in the pangenome that can be (partially) found within a given region (partially).
 For each found gene, relevant information, the nucleotide sequence and protein sequence is extracted.

---regions-file/-rf A text file containing genome locations with on each line: a genome number, sequence number, begin and end position, separated by a space.
+<databasedirectory></databasedirectory> Path to the database root directory. <regionsfile></regionsfile> A text file containing genome locations with on each line: a genome number, sequence number, begin and end position, separated by a space.